‘Messi is world’s best & contract talks are never easy’ – Abidal admits to future challenge with Barcelona talisman | Goal.com

 Abidal told Mundo Deportivo on Messi’s future: “The question is for him, hopefully he continues.

-“Leo has said that Barca is everything for him, that he wants to stay here, there are condition from there.
+“Leo has said that Barca is everything for him, that he wants to stay here, so we can go from there.
 We are talking about the best player in the world and having a renewal with such a player is never easy.”

 Messi’s fellow frontman Luis Suarez is another who will see his current deal expire at the end of next season.